 Ultimately, a system that would make onboarding simpler and guide users through transactions and storage could help cryptocurrency live up to its promise.
 If cryptocurrency really is to deliver as a revolutionary way of bringing people together, the cryptocurrencies and products we’re building need to make everyone want to be part of the movement.

-Tony is president and a founding partner of Yeti, a product-focused development and design studio in San Francisco.
-Yeti partners with small teams—either inside larger corporations or run independently—at the early stages of the product-development process.
+At Yeti, a product-focused development and design studio in San Francisco, Tony partners with small teams—both teams inside larger corporations and independent teams—at the early stages of the product-development process.
 Yeti has developed large-format, touch-screen experiences; mobile applications, and software systems for clients such as Google, Westfield, Massachusetts Institute of Technology, and Flextronics.
 Read More